malekaltaf/malekaltaf/README.md

 ## **Experience**

 ### **Android Developer at Vama Communication Pvt Ltd**
-Experienced Android developer with over 1.5 years of expertise in crafting native Android applications using Kotlin and Java.
+Experienced Android developer since 2022 to 2023, specializing in crafting native Android applications using Kotlin and Java.

 ### **IT Administrator at NEPC**
-6 months of experience as an IT Administrator at NEPC.
+IT Administrator from 2024 onwards.

 ---